DionBenFernandes-Dev/AvatarGeneratorReactJS/README.md

 # Avatar Generator ReactJS

 This repository hosts a React.js application for generating avatars using various sprite types.
 It offers a user-friendly interface where users can select different sprite types such as human, croodles, bots, adventurer, identicon, shapes, and avatars.
-The avatars are generated dynamically using the DiceBear Avatar API.
+The avatars are generated dynamically using the DiceBear Avatar API.<be>
+To try the Avatar Generator ReactJS application, visit the following link: https://dionbenfernandes-dev.github.io/AvatarGeneratorReactJS/

 ## Features
 1. **Sprite Selection**: Users can choose from a variety of sprite types to generate unique avatars.